dplascenciap/FS1000-_petStore/README.md

 ## User Stories for users:

 1. As a user, I want to visualize this website using either my PC, my tablet, or my phone.
-2. As a user, I want to create an account so I can perform the following actions:
-    - Save my delivery and payment information.
+2. As a user, I want to save my delivery and payment information.
-    - Place a new order.
-    - Review previous orders.
+3. As a user, I want to review previous orders.
 3. As a user, I want to browse through the catalog and being able to filter products.
    The filter can be based on category, price, reviews.
 4. As a user, I want to like or review products.
 So I can share my experience with other users.